Hotels near Allenwood Stables

 What are the closest hotels to Allenwood Stables?

-The closest hotels to Allenwood Stables are Firehouse Inn (10.65 mi), Capitol Plaza Hotel Montpelier Tapestry Collection by Hilton (11.81 mi), and New World Inn (11.99 mi).
+The closest hotel to Allenwood Stables is Firehouse Inn (10.65 mi, from $199/night) — a 21-minute drive.
+Other nearby options include Capitol Plaza Hotel Montpelier Tapestry Collection by Hilton (11.81 mi, from $144/night) and New World Inn (11.99 mi, from $117/night).
+Capitol Plaza Hotel Montpelier Tapestry Collection by Hilton offers free breakfast, a pool, and a fitness center.

 Which hotels near Allenwood Stables are good for families?